Making Gay History | LGBTQ Oral Histo...

 Season 3: Episode 1: Sylvia Rivera — Part 2

-Welcome back to Sylvia’s kitchen, for the second part of a never-before-heard interview from 1989.
-Pull up a chair for a conversation with the Stonewall veteran and trans rights pioneer who reflects on a life of activism while she cooks a pot of chili.
+Welcome back to Sylvia Rivera’s kitchen, for the second part of a never-before-heard interview from 1989.
+Pull up a chair for a conversation with the trans rights pioneer as she reflects on a life of activism while cooking a pot of chili.

 18 min